remaro-network/auv_profeat/README.md

 ## Replication Instructions and Examples of Usage

 All analysis results documented in the paper can be replicated with the artifact.
 We will show how to replicate the analysis results for the five-altitudes model.
-To replicate the analysis results for the three-altitudes model, change `casestudy.profeat` to `casestudy_3altitudes.profeat` and `casestudy.fprops` to `casestudy_3altitudes.fprops` in the commands.
+To replicate the analysis results for the three-altitudes model, it suffices to change `casestudy.profeat` to `casestudy_3altitudes.profeat` and `casestudy.fprops` to `casestudy_3altitudes.fprops` in the commands.

 All analyses described here should take less than one minute.

 ### Reward Properties
-To replicate the results for the reward properties reported in Section 4.2 of the paper (and of the safe states paragraph in Section 4.3), first navigate to the folder `auv_profeat` in the terminal.
+To replicate the results for the reward properties reported in the Section "Reward Properties" of the paper (and of the safe states paragraph in the Section "Unsafe States"), first navigate to the folder `auv_profeat` in the terminal.
 Then type the following.
 ```Bash
 profeat -t casestudy.profeat casestudy.fprops